wallstation13/wallstation13/wallstation_modules/guidelines.md

 Example: `code/modules/mob/living/living.dm` -> `wallstation_modules/master_files/code/modules/mob/living/living.dm`

-This is to make it easier to figure out what changed about a base file without having to search through proc definitions.
+This will make it easier to figure out what changed about a base file without having to search through proc definitions.

 It also helps prevent modules needlessly overriding the same proc multiple times.
 More information on these types of edits come later.